YingxuH/DataSciencePosts/docs/cheat_sheet.md

     return decorator
 ```

 6. bitsandbytes might has some problem with running no V100.
-Set with `torch.autocast("cuda"):`{.python} before training the trainer.
+Set with `torch.autocast("cuda"):`{:.python} before training the trainer.
 [More info](https://github.com/TimDettmers/bitsandbytes/issues/240)